A-SH4W/3013-Algorithms-Shaw/Assignments/P03/README.md

-## P03 - Processing in tri tree time
+## P03 - Processing in trie tree time
 ### Aodhan Shaw
 ### Description: (In this assignment I will process time it takes to utilize a trie tree )